 According to Newton's Third Law of Motion, the Law of Action and Reaction, if the Earth exerts a force on the Moon, the Moon must exert an equal and opposite force on the Earth.
 Newton's Law of Gravity implies the same thing, as its mathematical formula,

-In other words, both Laws say that the force the Earth exerts on the Moon is numerically identical to the force the Moon exerts on the Earth.
+In other words, both Laws imply that the force the Earth exerts on the Moon is numerically identical to the force the Moon exerts on the Earth.
 The only difference is that the Moon pulls the Earth toward the Moon, while the Earth pulls the Moon toward the Earth -- that is, the force on each object is toward the other object, and therefore in the opposite direction.
+(This is usually expressed by saying that the forces are "equal and opposite", but sometimes people think this means they cancel each other, unless it is made clear that the forces are acting on different objects.)

 The Basic Effect of the Force Between the Earth and Moon